Specifications of a Cellular Modem

 - X75 - 10 Gbps Max Throughput / 300 MHz Sub-6GHz 5G Bandwidth (flexible 5x 5G carrier aggregation)

-It takes several years from the time a standard is defined until products supporting that standard become mainstream, and sometimes even longer for the cellular networks to evolve and deploy upgraded towers to fully take advantage of the new capabilities.
+It takes a year or two from the time a standard is defined until products supporting that standard become mainstream, and sometimes even longer for the cellular networks to evolve and deploy upgraded towers to fully take advantage of the new capabilities.

-But all things being equal - a cellular device that supports the newest version of the 3GPP standards will be much more future-proof and better able to take advantage of newer technologies being deployed by the carriers.
+But all things being equal, a cellular device that supports the newest version of the 3GPP standards will be much more future-proof and better able to take advantage of newer technologies being deployed by carriers.

-This can be particularly frustrating for uninformed shoppers not familiar with cellular modem specifications, especially considering that new products are still being released in the 5G era based on the version of the 4G cellular standards defined in 2008.
+This can be particularly frustrating for uninformed shoppers unfamiliar with cellular modem specifications, especially considering that new products are still being released in the 5G era based on the version of the 4G cellular standards defined in 2008.

-These products might perform "OK" at first - but they are obsolete from the moment they are powered on.
-The differences might not be obvious at first without directly comparing cellular modem specifications to a more modern device.
+These products might perform "OK" for now, but they are obsolete from the moment they are powered on.
+The differences might not be obvious initially without directly comparing cellular modem specifications to a more modern device.

-With 5G's evolution reaching a new plateau - most of the latest 5G modems on the market that support 5G Phase 2 are destined to remain reasonably future-proof for years to come.
+With 5G's evolution reaching a new plateau, most of the latest 5G modems on the market that support at least 5G Phase 2 will remain reasonably future-proof for years to come.

-New technologies will continue to offer improved performance and features, but the current baseline will likely still offer a relatively compelling and compatible experience, perhaps into the 2030's and the 6G era.
+New technologies will continue to offer improved performance and features.
+However, the current baseline will likely offer a relatively compelling and compatible experience, perhaps into the 2030s and the 6G era.

 Theoretical Performance - Reality Check